 In 1854 when the congregation numbered around fifty they moved to new premises in Stockwell Lane.
 The old chapel became a domestic dwelling and at one time a school.
 The new church was officially opened on Tuesday June 6th 1854.
-The interior measures 30 by 20 feet.
-Its exterior contained some special features, a bell turret surmounted by a weather vane (replaced by a cross in 1954) and carved stonework with the Countess of Huntingdon's crest.
-The total cost of construction came to £300, of which £245 had already been raised when the church opened.
+Its exterior contained some special features, a bell turret surmounted by a weather vane, which was replaced by a cross in 1954, and carved stonework with the Countess of Huntingdon's crest.

 In 1926 Arthur Kew who had served as a missionary in Sierra Leone was appointed the Church’s first Minister, a position he held until 1950.